NBA 3-Point Contest Participants And Betting Odds

 - Karl-Anthony Towns (Minnesota Timberwolves) +1200 odds to win

-VanVleet is third and Young is fourth, but role players Kennard and Mills are the favorites to win the contest with the same +450 odds.
+There is clearly some value on several of the more well known players in the contest.

-While that probably is the right placement, it is still a surprise that the bigger name players are not higher up on the list.
+Young, LaVine, McCollum and Towns are all star players but are at the bottom of the odds.

-Therefore, there is clearly some value to be had in betting on some of the stars.
+For instance, Towns is shooting nearly 41% from the 3-point range this season, but has the worst odds to win.

 Related stories on NBA basketball